-Humans have the ability to create the most pivotal moments in time; our decisions have definite impact.
+Humans have the ability to create the most pivotal moments in time.
 We put a plan into action, create art, build connections, or simply start a conversation.
-Actions create ripples that stretch into infinity.
+Our decisions create the ripples that stretch into infinity.

-The Greater Alpine Districts have historically played a key role in the establishment of trade, finance and cultural wealth across Southern Europa.
-The five great cities, seemingly divided but in reality connected by the alpine mountains, formed a strong, beating heart which gave life to a hub of cultural wealth that would attract arts, culture, scholars and businesses for millennia to come.
+The Greater Alpine Districts played a fundamental role in the establishment of Europa’s cultural wealth, fueled by tradesmen who connected the South of the continent with the North.
+The Greater South-West Alpine Districts of Lyon-Geneva-Turino-Genoa-Milano, seemingly divided but in reality connected by the Alps, developed into a flourishing hub that would attract artists, scholars and craftspeople for centuries to come.

 The cyclist-tourist.
-The bike by his side was unmistakably sleek and impressive-looking.
+The bike by his side was unmistakably sleek and properly designed.
 Nice little thing.
-The cyclist raised his hand with a not-quite wave. Åke rubbed his eyebrow and returned the gesture with a nod.
+The cyclist raised his hand in a not-quite wave. Åke rubbed his eyebrow and returned the gesture with a nod.
 This guy better speak some comprehensible language.

 It was hard to find a distinct accent in the man’s speech.
 There was a flatness in his tonality similar to those from Northern Europa, although he rolled his r’s in a particular way that Åke couldn't immediately place.
 He estimated the cyclist to be in his late twenties, about the same age as himself.